aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-3.md

     a given directory.
 The cache covers both types of build rules: explicit and implicit rules.
 For the latter it is very important to have this cache because the applicable implicit rules need to be searched.
-    As OMake normally uses the &quot;-modules&quot; switch of ocamldep, it has to find out on its own in which directory an OCaml module is built.
+    As OMake normally uses the "-modules" switch of ocamldep, it has to find out on its own in which directory an OCaml module is built.
 </li><li>The file cache answers the question whether a file is still up to date,
     or whether it needs to be rebuilt.
 This is based on three data blobs: